euler-xyz/ethereum-vault-connector/docs/faq.md

 ## How does the EVC work in principle?

-When a user wishes to borrow, they must link their accounts and collateral vaults to the borrowed-from vault via the EVC.
+When users wish to borrow, they must link their accounts and collateral vaults to the borrowed-from vault via the EVC.
 The liability vault, also known as the "controller", is then consulted whenever a user wants to perform an action potentially impacting account's solvency, such as withdrawing collateral.
-The EVC is responsible for calling the controller which determines whether the action is allowed or if it should be blocked to prevent account insolvency.
+The EVC is responsible for calling the controller to determine whether the action is allowed or should be blocked to prevent account insolvency.

 ## What are the benefits of building on the EVC?

 The EVC contains the functionality required to build flexible products, both for EOAs and smart contracts.
-It provides a common base ecosystem and reduces complexity in the core lending/borrowing contracts, allowing them to focus on their differentiating factors such as pricing and risk management.
+It provides a common base ecosystem and reduces complexity in the core lending/borrowing contracts, allowing them to focus on their differentiating factors, such as pricing and risk management.

-The EVC helps create the network effect by offering the access to unified liquidity and interoperability, allowing protocols to recognize deposits in other vaults as collateral.
+The EVC helps create the network effect by offering access to unified liquidity and interoperability, allowing protocols to recognize deposits in other vaults as collateral.
 It does not enforce specific properties about the assets and provides a standardized approach to account liquidity checks and vault constraints enforcement.
-Lastly, amongst others, the EVC supports batch operations, sub-accounts, checks deferrals, automations, gasless transactions, and provides an interface for simulating operations.
+Lastly, the EVC supports batch operations, sub-accounts, checks deferrals, automation, gasless transactions and provides an interface for simulating operations.

 ## What can be built using the EVC?

-The EVC provides a robust and flexible framework for developers to build a variety of new products.
+The EVC provides developers a robust and flexible framework to build various new products.
 These include but are not limited to:

 1. Traditional, overcollateralized lending products
 1. Uncollateralized lending products